S. Sarath Kumar: Early life and education

 Kumar hails from a lower-middle-class family in Koyambedu, Chennai.
 He completed his secondary schooling at the Tamil Nadu Open University in 2008.
 His mother, Shanthi, is a beautician and he also has a sister.
 Even after taking part in the MotoGP races, he worked as a Taxi driver to meet his expenses.
 He had to drop out of his BBA distance education at Tamil Nadu Open University to focus on motorsports.

 He attended the California Superbike School in February, 2010.
 The school was conducted by Keith Code at the MMSC Track in Chennai.
 Kumar's tuition was paid by the Madras Motor Sports Club to encourage the young rider.

 Career

 Kumar started racing as a privateer on a TVS Apache 150cc 4-stroke in the 'TVS Race a bike scheme class'.
 He finished second in both the JK Junior Championship and the Summer Cup 2008.
 In 2008, Kumar joined TVS Racing and won the National Champion title in the up to 130cc 4-stroke novice class.
-He also raced in the Indian National Motorcycle Supersport 165cc class with Honda team.
+He also raced in the Indian National Motorcycle Supersport 165cc class with the Honda team.
 He began his racing career in 2008 with the Ten10 Racing Team, now WTR-Ten10 Racing.
 Ramji Govindarajan was his first coach.